Why Join the FSCA?

 This committee works on improving the visual appeal of our community.
 Over the winter they had wreaths and snowflakes hung on some of the lampposts along Hempstead Turnpike.
 This spring they decorated the lampposts along Hempstead Turnpike with hanging flowers.
 In the fall of 2021 the FSCA purchased 26 cornstalks and there was an anonymous donation, which allowed us to purchase 39 more cornstalks.
 All were purchased from our local nursery, Garden World.
 This year fall arrangements, then winter arrangements were placed on the lampposts by the Franklin Square Post Office and at the intersection of Hempstead Turnpike, Franklin Avenue, and New Hyde Park Road

 The Sunday after Thanksgiving, the FSCA changed their Fall banners to Winter banners and continued the tradition of decorating some lampposts in our business districts with evergreen swags, and a wreath.
-For the second year, during the first week in December, a fresh Christmas tree with lights was put up at the intersection of New Hyde Park Road & Courthouse Road.
+For the third year, during the first week in December, a fresh Christmas tree with lights was put up at the intersection of New Hyde Park Road & Courthouse Road.
 The Franklin Square Chamber of Commerce and the Franklin Square Civic Association worked together to help beautify our community during this holiday season.
 The Morton Civic Association (MCA) also contributed to the funding of this display.
 The tree, the lights, and the star were all purchased locally at Garden World, who also did the installation.
 A special thanks to the manager at OK Petroleum for allowing us the use of his property.
 With appropriate funding each year, their plan is to do more.

 Making our business districts more appealing to shop here and keep them open increases the value of the properties in our town.
 We have finished decorating the lampposts with spring decorations.
 With appropriate funding their plan is to do more.

 Franklin Square Banners